nginxinc/nginx-amplify-doc/content/faq/nginx-agent.md

 ### Can I Use NGINX Agent with Docker?

-Please check the [following section](https://docs.nginx.com/nginx-agent/docker-images/) of the agent repository to find out more.
-Keep in mind that the support for a Docker environment is currently experimental.
+For details, refer to the [Docker Images](https://docs.nginx.com/nginx-agent/docker-images/) topic in the NGINX Agent documentation.
+Note that Docker environment support is currently experimental.